• Skip to primary navigation

 • Taking a bike ride

-When you’re inside Bosque de Chapultepec, the thought of a smoky city instantly fizzles out, and you feel more at one with nature as much of the area remains natural and green.
+Bosque de Chapultepec has something for everybody and there’s always more to do.
+Mexico city has a reputation for pollution and when you’re inside this space, the thought of a smoky city instantly fizzles out and you feel at one with nature as much of the area remains natural and green.

-Even the street leading up to the park is filled with interesting sculptures.
+Even the street leading up to the park is filled with interesting sculptures worth looking at.
 You’ll be greeted with food carts and souvenir stands.

 bellas artes mexico city